 Send to your team: After you are done with creating the Magento follow-up email, send it to your teammates.
 Get real feedback and improve if necessary.

-Check for the mobile view: Your Magento email should have a perfect view on all smartphones devices.
+Check for the mobile view: Your Magento email should have a perfect look on all smartphones devices.
 Test for that.

-Considering the above-mentioned points, the chances your emails will land directly in the Inbox, and not inside the Junk folder.
+Considering the points mentioned above, the chances your emails will land directly in the Inbox, and not inside the Junk folder.
 Play with the spam filters wisely and avoid losing any important messages to the spam folder and getting unnoticed by the prospects.
 Plus, the Follow Up Email Extension can help you with this feat as well.

 Do you have a better way to avoid getting your email labeled as Spam?
 Well, do share it in the comments section below.